vstarkwell/xoxo3/_posts/2015-04-28-when-the-man-comes-around.md

 ---
 layout: post
+title: When the man comes around
-title: And I heard, as it were, the noise of thunder.
+description: And I heard, as it were, the noise of thunder.
 One of the four beasts saying, “Come and see.”
 And I saw, and behold a white horse.
-description: The key to happiness.
 summary:
 comments:
 tags: [Music, Johnny Cash, 90s]